systopia/funding/docs/administration/user-permissions.md

 After installing the funding extension, the Drupal roles need to be given the correct permissions.
 You can edit the Drupal permissons at **People > Permissions** or `admin/people/permissions`, respectively.

-* Grant the following permissions to the role *CiviRemote: CiviRemote Funding*:
+* Create a role for frontend users and assign this permission to it:
-    * Access CiviCRM Funding
+    * CiviRemote: Access CiviCRM Funding
 * Reviewers need to have a role that grants the following permissions:
     * CiviCRM: access Funding Program Manager
 * Funding Admins need to have a role that grants the following permissions:
     * CiviCRM: access Funding Program Manager
     * CiviCRM: Funding Program Manager Administration

+If you don't need to differentiate, reviewer and funding program admin permissions can also be combined in one role.

 ## CiviRemote User Roles